epomatti/ansible-vault-demo/README.md

 sudo ansible-pull --vault-password-file .vault_key -U https://github.com/epomatti/ansible-vault-demo
 ```

+By default the output will be relative to `/root/.ansible/pull/`.

-The file will be decrypted and copied to your current directory:
+The file will be decrypted and copied to the pull directory.

 ```sh
 cat config.yml